 Commmorative Brick Paver Fundraising Project ....

-The $35.00 brick was 4" x 8" and consisted of 2 lines of text.
-A third line could be added at an additional cost of $4.00.
+The $60.00 brick was 4" x 8" and consisted of 1,2 or 3 lines of text.
 All lines were limited to 14 characters per each line including spaces.
 A cross or Maltese cross could have been optionally added if desired on memorial messages.

 Foundation History ....

 The Ilion Central School District Foundation began in March of 1995.
 The corner stone for the Foundation was to help provide the students of Ilion the best educational experience possible.
 The Foundation now sets its sights to the future; a future that becomes energized with the excitement generated by the growing body of donors, contributing to an organization founded with such a noteworthy purpose.